wazeer1/muslim-CRM-doc/README.md

 - **Campaigns**: Zakat, Fitrah, Sadaqah, Waqf with prebuilt Islamic categories.
 - **Online Payment Gateway**: Integration with Stripe/Razorpay.
 - **QR-Code Donations**: Track pledges vs. fulfilled payments.

+## Additional Features
+### Mosque Member Management
+- **Add Members and Families**: Mosque admins can add members and families to their mosque province.
+- **Family Profiles**: Manage family profiles with detailed information and contact details.

+### Financial Management
+- **Income and Expense Tracking**: Manage income and expenses with detailed records.
+- **Privileged Access**: Only privileged users can view financial records, ensuring data security and privacy.

+### Notifications
+- **Donation Alerts**: Users receive notifications when donations are required.
+- **Event Reminders**: Automated reminders for upcoming events, prayers, and other important dates.

+### Mobile App Features
+- **Mosque Information**: Users can view information about their related mosques, including prayer times, events, and announcements.
+- **Real-Time Updates**: Stay updated with real-time notifications and alerts.
+- **Interactive Features**: Users can participate in mosque activities, donate, and provide feedback through the app.

+## Contact Us
+For more information or to get started with our Muslim-Centric Religious CRM, please contact us at [contact@muslimcrm.com](mailto:contact@muslimcrm.com) or visit our website at [https://muslimcrm.com](https://muslimcrm.com).

 ---